 Termination of this Platform Agreement shall not prevent us from taking any of these actions or having recourse to any of these remedies.

 This Platform Agreement is effective when you accept its terms when applying for a Brex Account and continues until terminated by either you or us, in accordance with this Platform Agreement and applicable Service-Specific Terms.

 You may ask us to terminate this Platform Agreement by ceasing to use the Services, paying all amounts owed to Brex (including, but not limited to, all Fee commitments under any Order Form), and providing notice to us.
 We may decline to terminate this Platform Agreement or close your Brex Account if you have a negative balance in respect of any Service, have Fees that remain owing to Brex under the term of any Order Form, if any funds that we are holding on your behalf are subject to a hold, lien or other restriction, if there are pending transactions, or if we believe that the Brex Account is being closed to evade any legal or regulatory requirement or investigation.
 We may decline to send you any funds remaining in your account, less any amounts you are liable for, until we have completed the process of terminating your Brex Account and/or any restrictions or holds on such funds have been removed.

-In addition to the termination rights provided for in Section 2.13 above, Brex has the right to terminate this Platform Agreement at any time and for any reason with thirty (30) days notice to you.
+In addition to the termination rights provided for in Section 3.9 below, Brex has the right to terminate this Platform Agreement at any time and for any reason with thirty (30) days notice to you.